 picking up extra hours on the weekends.

-A nanny is someone who is paid to come to your house to
+A nanny is someone who is paid to come to your home to

 care for your child, usually on a regular schedule.

-A live-in nanny lives at your house and cares for your child in
+A live-in nanny lives in your home and cares for your child in

 exchange for room, board, and a salary.